 Exercise also benefits us by increasing cerebral blood flow (which helps neurotransmitters circulate around the body and brain), and by its role in discharging cortisol from the body.
 Cortisol is a stress hormone (neurotransmitter) which helps us adapt to stressful situations.
 However, too much cortisol can interfere with our sleep, memory and ability to concentrate (and is implicated in weight gain and diabetes).
 In very high amounts (which occurs when we have unrelenting stress or unresolved traumatic experiences) cortisol damages the hippocampus, causing it to shrink.

-Get good sleep: Adults need sleep to clean our brain cells and consolidate memories (learning).
+Prioritise sleep: Adults require restorative sleep to clean our brain cells and consolidate memories (learning).
 Scientists have recently discovered that during our sleep our brain cells are flooded with cerebrospinal fluid.
 This allows toxic waste products that build up while we are awake to be flushed out of the system.
 At the same time our brain cells are fed with nutrients.
 Getting a good nights sleep allows new synaptic connections to develop, which in turn strengthens neuronal pathways.
 Specifically, the amount of plasticity in the brain seems to be associated with the amount of REM sleep (dreaming sleep) that we have each night.
 Loss of sleep can also lead to elevated cortisol levels and creates an unfortunate cycle of further sleep difficulties, more elevated cortisol, impaired ability to learn, and mood problems.

 Improve your diet: Our diet provides the body with the nutrients it needs to make new neurons and neurotransmitters.
 Neurotransmitters are the chemicals in our brain that transmit messages from one nerone to the next.
 They are closely linked to our mood, motivation, cognitive abilities, and to the optimal functioning of our brain and nervous system.
 About 200 different neurotransmitters have now been identified, however some of the more commonly known ones include Serotonin, Dopamine, Oxytocin, Adrenalin and (as mentioned above) Cortisol.
 Neurotransmitters are created from the amino acids found in our food.
 They get circulated around the body and brain and become the building blocks of new neurons and neuronal connections.
 Higher amounts of certain fatty amino acts, such Omega-3, are associated with larger hippocampus size, better memory, and a much lower risk of developing problems such as Alzheimers disease.